keesiemeijer/php-basics-tutorial/README.md

 * PHP stops working if there's an error
 * Variables hold values
 * A string is a series of characters inside quotes
+* PHP comments start with two forward slashes
+* PHP comments are not displayed

 ## Strings.
 A string is a series of characters inside single or double quotes.